openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

 The demo uses OpenCV to display the resulting frame with detections rendered as bounding boxes and text.

-> **NOTE**: On VPU devices (Intel® Movidius™ Neural Compute Stick, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs) this demo is not supported with any of the Model Downloader available topologies.
-Other models may work incorrectly on these devices as well.

 ## See Also

 * [Using Open Model Zoo demos](../../README.md)
 * [Model Optimizer](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html)
 * [Model Downloader](../../../tools/downloader/README.md)